ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

 The `unsafe` bit is that it will crash if we don't return a list with the exact same number of elements, so be aware of that, but it's the same crash we'd have gotten in our old version if an ID was missing a value.

+This also allows us to avoid the song-and-dance for converting the incoming traversal into a fold.

 We need the `ord` column simply because sql doesn't guarantee any specific result order unless we specify one.
 This will pair up result rows piecewise with the input IDs, and so it doesn't require any Ord instance.

-We can wrap `unsafePartsOf` with our own combinator to add a few additional features:
+We can wrap `unsafePartsOf` with our own combinator to add a few additional features.

+Here's a version which will deduplicate IDs in the input list, will skip the action if the input list is empty, and will provide a nice error with a callstack if anything goes sideways.

 ```haskell
 asListOf :: (HasCallStack, Ord a) => Traversal s t a b -> Traversal s t [a] [b]